 50/30/20 Rule: Senator Elizabeth Warren, a Harvard bankruptcy expert, is credited for creating this budgeting system.
 After you calculate your after-tax income, you will break down your budget into three categories:

 Related: Meeting your savings goals shouldn't mean depriving yourself.
 Learn how to budget for both splurging and savings!

 So, how are you going to reach your financial goals?
 If you need to save more money, the first step is to create concrete and achievable goals to reach and exceed to inspire you to reach your long-term financial goals.
-Whether it’s becoming a master budgeter or getting a title loan, you should start today!
+Whether it’s becoming a master budgeter or getting a payday loan, you should start today!